AlexDivivi/ai-demo/README.md

 Wine Quality uses Tensorflow.

 Chatbot used: https://github.com/lukalabs/cakechat

-To activate the Chatbot change in App.js chatbotActive = true;
+To activate the Chatbot change in App.js in state chatbotActive: true;
-Please consider you need to install the Bot yourself.
+Please consider you need to install and setup the Bot yourself.
+Work in progress.